toasterofbread/spmp-docs/content/docs/client/compilation.md

 ### Packaging with SpMs

+##### Prerequisites

+Before starting, follow the instructions for compiling [SpMs]({{% relref "docs/server/compilation" %}}) up to (but not including) running the final Gradle command.
+However, instead of cloning the SpMs repository, perform the steps within the spmp-server submodule directory within the SpMp source code.

+##### Packaging

 To include an spmp-server executable in a desktop SpMp package (this is the default for releases of SpMp), append the Gradle build command with `Static`.
-For example, to build a release AppImage packaged with the server, run the task `desktopApp:packageReleaseAppImageWithServer`
+For example, to build a release AppImage packaged with the server, run the task `desktopApp:packageReleaseAppImageWithServer`.